EikosPartners/scalejs-app/doc/howto/1_build_form/_build_form.md

 ![It's probably magic?](./7_add_second_select.jpg)

+To understand further what is going on here, let's deconstruct the expression:

+`_.filter(store.thingsSource, ['color', color])`

+[_.filter](https://lodash.com/docs/4.17.2#filter) is being passed 2 arguments,
+`store.thingsSource`  and an array which tells lodash which property to filter on.
+In this case, by passing `['color', color]`, it will check each object in the source array's `color` field and make sure it matches the result of the user-input into the `color` select inputbox.
+(color is the **id** of the color selection field)

 As you can see, having the ability to use lodash in our expressions allows us to use advanced functionality without having to create custom code.

 ## 10. Add a List

-Now that we have covered basic inputs, one more form feature we would like to show before we move into Persisting our form data is to have a list entry.
+Now that we have covered basic inputs and more, one more form feature we would like to show before we move into Persisting our form data is to have a list entry.
 That means you want to gather multiple answers from the user that they enter in a list format.
 You have two options for list entry, `list` and `listAdvanced`.
 We will cover these more indepth in our APIs and other docs, with the main difference being that
 `listAdvanced` gives you a tabular view of your list as well as the ability to populate additional headers and footers.